oscardilley/spectrum_sharing/README.md

 - Extensible for custom scenarios and algorithms

 ## System and Dependencies
-- Versions using Sionna v0.19.0 have sensitive pip dependencies, found in requirements.txt
+- Versions using Sionna v0.19.0 have sensitive pip dependencies, found in requirements.txt.
+Upgrade to Sionna v1.X.X coming soon.
 - Python 3.10 is advised.
 - Ubuntu 22.04 is advised.
 - Tested on NVIDIA A100, L40 and A40 with CUDA 12.4 and Driver Version: 550.XXX.XX.
 Known issues with later and earlier drivers due to OptiX clashing with required versions of Mitsuba and DrJit.